 The first two things that I noticed about this cleansing balm is the color and the scent.
 It is a green color and has a pleasant herbal scent, perhaps reminiscent of green tea.
 It is a solid balm but is soft and not difficult to scoop from the tub.

-The cleansing balm melts onto the skin and removes makeup easily leaving skin feeling clean and hydrated.
+This Burt’s Bees cleansing balm melts onto the skin and removes makeup easily leaving skin feeling clean and hydrated.
 I find myself reaching for this due to the fresh green scent.
 After finishing the entire jar, I wish it would rinse more cleanly, as I feel a slight residual layer of the balm on my skin after cleansing.